BonesTheGhost/WebPG/README.md

 - Added a rework of the touch control area for iPads in landscape mode that aren't high resolution.
 - Managed to allow for window resizing to more ideally scale buttons and UI.
 - MOBILE VIEW!!
 Woot!

+August 1st, 2020:
+- Added the in-between view to the site.
+It seems to work normally, but the transition from the in-between view to the mobile view is simply not transitioning properly.
 ======================================================================
 ========================== ISSUES To FIX =============================
 [X]: Modify the navbar in mobile view so that it is confined to current screen width.